LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Change Log

+5.0.0: Switched to using mesh transfer for normal and fly mode with added GO being used only for effects and animation.

+5.0.0: Fixes Line of Sight Visility.

+5.0.0: Fixes ability to select mini by any part of the mini (not just the base).

 4.9.1: Bug fix to support both MeshRenderer and SkinnedMeshRenderer assets.

 4.9.0: Flying mode is now done the same way as regular mode.
 This means consistent texture (with transparency) and stealth in both modes.